 Thanks to the domination of TikTok, short video content is on the rise, including on other platforms like YouTube and Instagram.
 As these platforms shift to quick, fast-paced content, so too have the marketers.

-2022 really will be the year of short, digestible content, whether in video, audio or written form.
+2023 and 2024 really will be the years of short, digestible content, whether in video, audio or written form.
 As people’s attention spans shrink and it’s more difficult to get anyone to engage with your ads or branding messages, it really is all about creating something short and sweet to get people interested, without boring them or causing frustration.

 While long-form content will always have its place, it’s likely that breaking that long-form into smaller, micro-sized content pieces is going to play a crucial role next year.
 By chopping up videos, podcasts or blogs into more manageable chunks, content can then be re-utilized and distributed on the appropriate social channels.